openedx/edx-ace/docs/decisions/0002-push-notifications.rst

     to streamline the process of dispatching notifications.
 The core edx-platform will handle authorization and manage Firebase credentials, ensuring secure and authenticated communication with the Firebase Cloud Messaging (FCM) service.
+    Also, context collection for IOS devices using APNSConfig will be added to the channel for correct notification rendering.

 To create a new push notification, on edx-platform side the following steps are required:
   - Create a new message type class that extends existing `BaseMessageType` from